Field report · ChatGPT as game master

 What changes when the world keeps its own record

 The fix is not a cleverer prompt.
-It is to stop asking the model to remember at all, and let it do the one thing it is genuinely great at: narrate.
+It is to stop asking the model to own every kind of state, and let it do the thing it is genuinely great at: narrate.
 The narrator describes the scene, plays the NPCs, paints the world.
 Something apart from the prose holds the facts.
-Your coins, your inventory, the grudge that faction has carried since chapter one, the promise you made to a dead man's sister.
-All of it kept as a record the narrator reads from, and cannot quietly overwrite.
+Supported coins, inventory, factions, quests, relationships, and properties can live in structured records the narrator reads from.
+Narrative detail still depends on retrieval and can still need correction.

-That persistence is not a hope, it is measured.
-We have run campaigns verified past turn 5,000 where a detail set in the opening chapter is still the exact detail thousands of turns later.
-The system keeps score.
-The narrator still slips on the occasional name or accent, because it is still a language model, so there is a quiet correction channel: anything you type in (parentheses) is read as an out-of-character note rather than a line of play, and the correction sticks without breaking the scene.
-You use it once or twice an hour and forget it is there.
+One published Creation OS world artifact was sealed at turn 5,011, with its event record available to inspect.
+That documents one long run, not perfect recall in every campaign.
+The narrator still slips on the occasional name or accent, because it is still a language model, so there is a quiet correction channel: anything you type in (parentheses) is read as an out-of-character note rather than a line of play, and the correction can update the record without breaking the scene.

 So, should you use ChatGPT as your game master?